CCKennedy/minode-um/RGB.md

 #### 1. Use button to show different color.

-> When you press button A it will show red,if you press button B it will be green.
+> When you press button A the RGB module will show red,if you press button B it will be green.

 > ![pic1](./image/RGB/button-color.png)

 #### 2. Set specific color

-> This example show you how to set a specific color.There are two different color controled by button A and B.press the two button you will get different color.
+> This example show you how to set a specific color.There are two different color controled by button A and B.press the two button you will get the corresponding color.

 > ![pic1](./image/RGB/set-user-color.png)